wetryingtodorock/getblock-docs/en/rpc-service/avax/json-rpc/avax_admin.stopCPUProfiler.md

 ---
-title: avax:admin.stopCPUProfiler \[POST\] {disallowed}
+title: admin.stopCPUProfiler  {disallowed} - Avalanche
-description: Stops and writes a CPU profile.
+description: Example code for the admin.stopCPUProfiler  {disallowed} json-rpc method. Сomplete guide on how to use admin.stopCPUProfiler  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters